7 common mistakes that will void your car insurance

 Not keeping your car insurance provider in the loop

-If you’ve decided to treat your ‘baby’ to an upgrade with some car modifications, let your insurer know beforehand – even if you’re only giving it a spiffy paint job.
-This is because to your insurer, once you make an unauthorised change, your car is no longer the vehicle originally insured.
+If you’ve decided to treat your ‘baby’ to an upgrade with some car modifications, let your insance company know beforehand – even if you’re only giving it a spiffy paint job.
+This is because to your provider, once you make an unauthorised change, your car is no longer the vehicle originally insured.

 Deciding to use your car for business purposes is also grounds to call up your provider.
 If you get into an accident while using your car for a roadshare service like Uber, your claim may be rejected as you were using the car for monetary motivation.

 Like I said, to some motorheads, their car is their baby, so it often needs a checkup.
 It’s also about making sure your car is constantly safe to drive by taking it for regular services.
 Another thing to keep an eye out for is anything that needs a bit of a boost, like old spark plugs, which bring us to our next mistake.

 When you think about, your tyres cop a beating each time you hit the accelerator, which is why they deteriorate very quickly.
 Luckily, you’ll be able to tell when your tyres need to be changed.
 ‘Tread wear’ indicators are located at the normal intervals of your tyre and help to identify when you need new ones.

 The minimum tread depth should be 1.5mm across the width of the tread – you can measure this with a ruler.
 Once you reach this, then it’s time to spring for a new set of rubber!

 Forgetting to pay your premium

 This is one of the easiest and silliest things you can to do to void your car insurance.
 Put it this way, if you get into an accident and ask your provider for help, they’ll need to see you holding up your end of the bargain.
 One way to make sure you never miss a payment is by setting up a direct debit through online banking.